Are Black Beans Gluten-Free? The Truth for Celiac Concerns

 When cooking black beans, whether dry or canned, I make sure to avoid cross-contamination so they remain a gluten-free option for those with dietary restrictions.

-Preparing Dry and Canned Black Beans
+Ensuring Gluten-Free Safety When Preparing and Cooking Black Beans

 Dry Black Beans: Before cooking dry black beans, I always sort through them to remove any small rocks or debris.
 It’s essential to rinse them thoroughly under cold water to wash away dust and residue.
 I then soak the beans either by using a quick soak method—boiling for a couple of minutes and then letting them sit for an hour, or by the traditional method, which means soaking them in a large bowl of water for several hours or overnight.
 This reduces cooking time and improves their digestibility.